Gyan-Ratan/Mr.Player/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report us if you face any Problem
 title: ''
-labels: ''
+labels: bug
-assignees: ''
+assignees: Himanshu-Verma-10, Mysharsh

 ---